mui/material-ui/packages/mui-codemod/README.md

 This repository contains a collection of codemod scripts based for use with [jscodeshift](https://github.com/facebook/jscodeshift) that help update MUI APIs.
+Some of the codemods also run [postcss](https://github.com/postcss/postcss) plugins to update CSS files.

 ## Setup & run